Deepeshpatel619/chat-website/README.md

-# chat-website
+# Chat-room using firebase
-This my chatting website
+This is a simple chat room project for beginner